Apply: Physician Assistant

 The Nazareth PA program extends preference in the form of a guaranteed interview to any student who meets all application requirements and either:

 • has earned a degree from and completed 60 credits or more at Nazareth University.
-No points will be added to the applicant’s file scoring.
+(No points will be added to your file scoring.)

 • or was raised in a rural or medically underserved area as defined by HRSA.
-No points will be added to the applicant’s file scoring.
+(No points will be added to your file scoring.)

-If a preferential candidate is not granted admission, they will not be offered preference in subsequent application cycles.
+If you are a preferential candidate and are not granted admission, you will not be offered preference in subsequent application cycles.

 The Nazareth PA program uses rolling admissions.
 As such, there is a competitive advantage to submitting a verified application as early as possible in the application cycle.